Pumpkin Royal Icing Decorations with a How to Video

 - Use the bench scraper to help remove the pumpkins from the wax paper.

-- Fold the edge of the paper over the edge of the bench scraper and pull it along the back side of the scraper.
-This will pull the transfers over the edge of the bench scraper and off of the wax paper.
+- Fold the edge of the paper over the edge of the bench scraper and pull it along the backside of the scraper because this is a great way to get the royal icing pumpkin off in one piece.
+It pulls the transfers over the edge of the bench scraper and off of the wax paper.

 - Be sure the royal icing is completely dry or they will break as you try to remove them.